pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/07-ambiguity-without-exit.md

 Crucially, ambiguity collapse is axis-specific.
 Resolving access does not resolve intent.
 Clarifying intent does not resolve position.
 Resolving position does not resolve representation.
 Partial collapse therefore redistributes load rather than eliminating it.

-The remainder of this chapter examines what occurs when one or more of these axes remain unresolved without exit—how waiting, paranoia, and forced solvability emerge as regulatory responses, and why time functions as a compressive force that eventually renders certain axes intolerable.
+The remainder of this chapter examines what occurs when one or more of these axes remain unresolved without exit; how waiting, paranoia, and forced solvability emerge as regulatory responses; and why time functions as a compressive force that eventually renders certain axes intolerable.

 ### Ambiguity Suspension and Ambiguity Stasis